MSFT-srothhaupt/CreateImageURLforCC/README.md

-# CreateImageURLforCC
+# Generate a public URL for a Company Communicator Post
 This repo contains a PowerAutomate flow, that provides an URL for an uploaded image.
 It was built as an extension for [Company Communicator](https://github.com/OfficeDev/microsoft-teams-apps-company-communicator) but can easily be adjusted to any use case.

 You simply upload a picture in the file section of your Microsoft Teams Team.
-The Flow will generate a URL for the image that you can use to view the image.
+The PowerAutomate flow will generate an URL for the image that you can use to view the image.
 (And include it in a Company Communicator Post).

 ### Motivation for this solution: